 Thanks so much for stopping by!

-I cleaned up that dirty, moldy fence.
-You can check out how easy it was and how good it looks, here.
+I finally got to that dirty, moldy fence.
+Check out how easy it was and how it looks all shiny and new.